-- Pre- and post-test support from their customer care team
+Pre- and post-test support from their customer care tea

 The company stands out because it's the only at-home food sensitivity testing company that offers a kit specifically for children.
 Its junior food intolerance test is recommended for children aged 2-17 and tests Immunoglobulin G (IgG) reactions to more than 100 food and drink ingredients.

 Depending on which kit you choose, you can test for more than 200 items.
-The premium test kit costs approximately 180 British Pounds.
-You can also book a 30-minute consultation with a nutritionist for about 40 British Pounds to discuss the next steps after you receive your test results.
-Yorktest doesn’t have an online portal, so your results are sent to you via email a few days after you send in your sample back.
+The premium test kit costs approximately 200 British Pounds, and comes with a free 30-minute consultation with a nutritionist to discuss the next steps after you receive your test results.
+YorkTest doesn’t have an online portal, so your results are sent to you via email a few days after you send in your sample back.
 A customer care team is available for guidance every step of the way.